 - Refurbishment of the front and rear entrances in 2016, through a grant from the National Trust for Historic Preservation, including lighting upgrades, restoration of the front portico and signage, and renovation of the rear entrance vestibule and stairwell.

-- The most recent project, restoration of exterior brownstone and brick masonry, was begun in September 2016, and will continue into 2017.
+- The most recent project, restoration of exterior brownstone and brick masonry which was completed in 2017

 FINAL PHASE OF RESTORATION: